top of page

 Option # 1 ...

-Person #1…Hold the Hedgehog gently but firmly, allowing one leg to drop over the edge of your hand.
+Person #one…Hold the Hedgehog gently but firmly, allowing one leg to drop over the edge of your hand.

 Person #2 …Hold your Hedgehogs’ leg firmly with one hand while wiping the foot with an alcohol or antibacterial wipe with the other hand.